KitMcDermott/DM6053-Ideation-and-Prototyping-SP17-Duff/week01.md

 * Distribution of [required reading](readings.md)

-* Surrealist drawing warm-up/getting to know you exercises
+* Surrealist drawing warm-up/getting to know you exercises <-- moved to next week

 ### Links to Slides (use your NYU email to access)